 - (ISPR3000 / 4 credits / 120 hours)

 - Conducted in Rwanda in an approved location appropriate to the project.
 Sample topic areas: unity, justice, and reconciliation; development and reconstruction; refugees and displaced people in the Great Lakes region; approaches to nation building; transnational conflicts and their impacts on the economic and social developments of a country; language and identity; issues surrounding collective memory and memorials; democracy and freedom of speech in post-genocide environments; indigenous mechanisms of conflict resolution.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-During the program's two-week excursion to northern Uganda, you will hear lectures by Ugandan academics, visit different NGOs and civil society organizations, witness the aftermath of conflict by visiting a former IDP (internally displaced persons) camp, and experience everyday life in this post-conflict region.
+During a two-week excursion to northern Uganda, you will hear lectures by Ugandan academics, visit NGOs and civil society organizations, visit a former internally displaced persons camp, and experience everyday life in this post-conflict region.

 Sites typically include:

 - Gulu Concerned Parents Association, a group of parents whose daughters have been abducted by the Lord’s Resistance Army and who provide emotional, psychological, and economic support to families affected by conflict